-Pickled Balsamic Strawberries: Fresh strawberries are pickled with balsamic and vanilla, which creates a perfect topping for vanilla ice cream or a yogurt parfait.
+Balsamic and Strawberries are a match made in heaven!
+Fresh strawberries are pickled with balsamic and vanilla, which creates a perfect topping for vanilla ice cream or a yogurt parfait.

-While we don’t have time to debate the state of my mind, I can promise you that Balsamic Pickled Strawberries are going to blow your mind in a good way.
+While we don’t have time to debate the state of my mind, I can promise you that Balsamic Strawberries are an amazing combination of sweet and savory.

 Just take a look at every fancy restaurant out there.
 Their desserts are riddled with a balsamic glaze.